ateeqdev/web3_of_the_day/README.md

 One thing dumb or too technical about blockchain daily

+#### Fab 16, 2022 (Day 44): Layer 1 vs Layer 2

+Layer 1 or On-Chain scaling solutions require changes to the underlaying blockchain protocol (e.g. SegWitz/Sharding) Layer 2 or Off-Chain solutions are addons to the network.
+Like a P2SH or a Smart Contract that makes the network more scalable (e.g. Payment Channels/Side Chains)

-#### Fab 14, 2022 (Day 42): Sharding
+#### Fab 15, 2022 (Day 43): Sharding

-Sharding is increasing the blockchain capacity by distributing mining to multiple nodes to work on different blocks
+Sharding is increasing the blockchain capacity by distributing mining to multiple nodes to work on different blocks.

+#### Fab 14, 2022 (Day 42): Raiden Network

+Raiden is a smart contract for off-chain scaling.
+It enables low-fee, and instant ether transfer between nodes.

 #### Fab 13, 2022 (Day 41): Lightning Network Scalability